backend-development/backend-development-textbook/source/node_vs_rails.md

 For beginners I would recommend Ruby and Rails in the backend and plain JavaScript  in the frontend.

-This text was first published as [an answer on quora](https://www.quora.com/Is-Ruby-on-Rails-easier-to-learn-than-Node).
+This text was first published as [an answer on quora in 2016](https://www.quora.com/Is-Ruby-on-Rails-easier-to-learn-than-Node).
+The version on this website was updated in 2023.